nitin42/Animated-Timeline/docs/Timeline.md

 ### Seeking the animation

-You can change an animation position along its timeline using `createMover` function. `createMover` creates a function that moves/changes an animation position.
+You can change an animation position along its timeline using `createMover` function. `createMover` accepts a timeline instance and creates a function that moves or changes an animation position.

 ```js
 import React from 'react'